wallet-guard/wallet-guard-snap/packages/site/README.md

-# TypeScript Example Snap Front-end
+# Wallet Guard Snap Front-end

 This project was bootstrapped with [Gatsby](https://www.gatsbyjs.com/).